BIDS/repro-case-studies/case-studies/cboettig.md

 The particular pattern I have used to chain this together with CI, etc, is probably less generally applicable, and has a higher learning curve than the afore-mentioned tools.

-##### What does "reproducibility" mean to you in general and/or in the
+# Questions

-particular context of your case study?
+## What does "reproducibility" mean to you?

 Reproducibility in this context is 'computational reproducibility.'
 It means a good-faith effort to make sure that the analysis can produce